 If you decide that a debt consolidation loan doesn’t work for you, consider these alternative strategies.

-• Increase your income: Boost your income with a part-time job or a side hustle.
-Then, use your extra earnings to repay debt.
+Boost your income with a part-time job or a side hustle.
+Then, use the extra earnings to repay debt.
+Even a few hundred dollars each month from small jobs like dog-walking or light office work could help you pay off debt years faster.

-• Debt avalanche and snowball methods: The debt avalanche method is when you focus on your high-interest debts first to save the most on interest.
-The debt snowball, on the other hand, prioritizes your smallest debts and allows you to build momentum so you stay motivated to keep going.
+With the debt avalanche method, you pay off highest-interest debts first to save the most on interest.
+The debt snowball method, on the other hand, prioritizes your smallest debts so that you can pay off individual balances quicker.

-• Negotiate with your lender: Don’t be afraid to reach out to your lender and find out if they can help you get out of debt.
-They may be able to offer a lower interest rate or a different repayment term to make the process a bit easier.
+Don’t be afraid to reach out to your lender to find out if it can help lighten your load.
+Some lenders may offer a lower interest rate or different repayment term to qualifying borrowers, especially if you’ve already been struggling to make payments.

 Will debt consolidation affect my credit score?